 Here is a step by step process.

-If you have questions about the registration process, or about anything you read in the documents above, please contact David Burt.
+If you have questions about the registration process, or about anything you read in the documents above, please contact John Robinson.

 If your church has its own trust and you need some assistance with changing your trust deed, we recommend that you see your lawyer, or contact Gaze Burt.

 You're thinking about your Will.
 You want to ensure that when you no longer need your money, it can be put to good use for the Kingdom of God, either here in New Zealand or overseas.